Neoteroi/BlackSheep-Docs/docs/authentication.md

 !!! info
     The word "user" is usually used only to refer to human users, while the word "service" is used to describe non-human clients.
-In Java and .NET, a common word to describe a generic client is "principal".
+In Java and .NET, a common word to describe a generic identity is "principal".

 ## OIDC